ecnu-sa-labs/ecnu-sa-labs/README.md

 <br>

-Acknowledgement: Lab is currently developed based on the [cis547](https://software-analysis-class.org) course, and we are further designing it based on our ideas.
+Acknowledgement: The lab sessions are currently developed based on the [cis547](https://software-analysis-class.org) course, and we are further designing and refining the materials based on our ideas.